nunit/docs/docs/articles/nunit/release-notes/Nunit4.0-MigrationGuide.md

 ```

 The build process now automatically creates a `${Project}.GlobalUsings.g.cs` file
-for each project with a contents similar to shown above.
+for each project with a contents similar to the one shown above.

 ### Assert.That with _format_ specification and `params` overload conversion